Endangered Animal Sanctuary Volunteer in Peru

 Please note that while you might not have the chance to touch all of the animals (as some are very sensitive and get scared easily), the reward of your efforts will be in knowing that you help them to thrive and not just survive!

-In your first week, after breakfast, you’ll get a training and orientation session about your project: what your tasks will be, as well as your Do’s and Dont’s during the week.
+If your first week, after breakfast, you’ll get a training and orientation about your project: what your tasks will be, as well as your Do’s and Dont’s during the week.
 Then you’ll discover all you need to know about the animal centre, together with the coordinator and other participants.

-You’ll get plenty of background information about the many fascinating species of animals that are receiving support and attention as you learn about their special needs and behavior.
-We’d like to make sure you’re prepared the best way possible for your volunteer experience , so if you have any questions, don’t hesitate to ask our experienced coordinator!
+You’ll get plenty of background information about the many fascinating species of animals that are receiving support and attention as you learn about their special needs and behaviour.
+We’d like to make sure you’re prepared the best way possible for your experience, so if you have any questions, don’t hesitate to ask our experienced coordinator!

 After the detailed introduction.
 Depending on number of participants, some daily tasks can take place in the mornings or in the afternoons, in either of these cases, participants will always be able to make plans to visit the local villages surroundings and beaches nearby.

 On the average day here you’ll start your project and take part in environmental or conservation activities such as:

 - Reforestation of cactus

 - Preparing material to teach general public and children about the animals.

 - Expect about 6 hours of activities per day!